DR. JAYDEEP H. PALEP

 MINIMAL ACCESS SURGERY, NANAVATI SUPER SPECIALITY HOSPITAL

-Dr Jaydeep H. Palep is a distinguished Bariatric Surgeon at Nanavati Super Speciality Hospital, practising in Mumbai since 2001.
+Dr Jaydeep H. Palep is a distinguished Bariatric Surgeon at Nanavati Super Speciality Hospital, practicing in Mumbai since 2001.
 He has setup the department of Bariatric and Minimal Access Surgery at Nanavati Super Speciality Hospital.
 He has completed his Bachelors degree from Seth G S Medical College (KEM Hospital) and Masters degree in Surgery from Topiwala National Medical College (Nair Hospital).
 He has been a teacher in General Surgery departments at reputed medical colleges in Mumbai (LTMMC and Sion Hospital; Grant Medical College and Sir JJ Group of Hospitals) with a cumulative teaching experience of more than ten years.
 He was instrumental in setting up the Bariatric Surgery program in Kokilaben Dhirubhai Ambani Hospital, Mumbai, starting December 2012 to September 2017.
 He has now moved to Nanavati Super Speciality Hospital, Mumbai as the Director and Head of the Department of Bariatric and Minimal Access Surgery.

 Dr. Palep has a 17 year experience in Upper GI and Weight Loss Surgeries.
 He is one of the first surgeons to be trained at Los Angeles, USA for Banded Bypass, Banded Sleeve Gastrectomy and Mini Gastric Bypass as weight loss procedures in India.
 He also performs Sleeve Gastrectomy with Duodeno-jejunal bypass, a new and popular Weight Loss Surgery with excellent outcomes with respect to excess weight loss and resolution of Type II Diabetes Mellitus, especially in vegetarian patients.
 He has also trained in Italy for Robotic GI Surgery (2006-7), a highly advanced surgical technique with greater precision and faster recovery.